Montevideo Wanderers F.C.: Libertadores and Sudamericana (1992–2015)

 The gradual decline, 1996-1997.
 The appearance in Wanderers of Mauro Camoranesi.
-In the 1996 season the wanderers experienced hours of anguish.
-Until the last dates he fought to avoid relegation.
-He tied with nine players against Cerro, defeated Peñarol and Nacional remaining in the division.
+In the 1996 season the Wanderers fought to avoid relegation.
+They tied with nine players against Cerro, defeated Peñarol and Nacional, remaining in the division.
 Paraguayan Duarte stood out with his important goals.
-In 1997, a great player appeared who would later gain world fame, being several times Champion in Italian soccer and was even World Champion with the Italy, Mauro Camonaressi.
-Among his great contributions we find a great goal to Rampla in the Olympic defining from area to area.
+In 1997, Mauro Camoranesi joined the team, and he would later gain world fame, being several times the Champion in Italian soccer and was even World Champion with Italy.
+With the Wanderers he is credited with a great goal to Rampla in the Olympic defining from area to area.
 The bohemians at the end of the Uruguayan Championship finished in seventh position.

 Descent and drama 1998.
 After a great Apertura where he finished fifth with River Plate, he was followed by a lousy Clausura where he finished last without any wins, three draws and eight losses.
 He was relegated after almost thirty years of his return to the First Division.

 Disappointment in Second Division 1999.
 The Albinegros hired a large number of experienced players in order to obtain a quick return to the highest division of our football.
 But these figures failed culminating the team wanderista seventh, its worst position in its history.

 Second Grand Champion, 2000.
 The retirement of Jorge Barrios.